tuxysta/SmallNimApp/README.md

-This software is licensed under the MIT.
+This software is licensed under the MIT software license.
 Read LICENSE for details.